 Lemon's functional ceramics are a body of work compromised of stoneware ceramics 'vessels' with highly gestural surface abstraction.
 These upscaled and warped traditional forms challenge notions of functionality inherent to these objects and expose the material as the agent, a celebration of materiality.
 Using clay as a photograph, moments of bodily intervention are captured in the pliable and unforgiving forms and then used as canvases for painterly abstraction.

 Lemon's flagship shop and studio is located in Northcote at 41 Arthurton Road.
 It is conveniently situated opposite Northcote train station and beside the Herbert Cafe.
-His work is also stocked locally at stores including Modern Times, Pepite and Pinky’s.
-Lemon has also been featured in The Design Files, Real Living Magazine and Broadsheet.
+His work is also stocked locally at stores including Modern Times, Boom Gallery, Pepite, Pinky’s.
+Lemon has also been featured in Vault magazine, The Design Files, Real Living Magazine and Broadsheet.